browserengineering/book/book/security.md

 Note that `request` can be called multiple times to load a web page's HTML, CSS, and JavaScript resources.
-Later requests transmit cookies set by previous responses, so for example our guest book sets a cookie when requesting the page and then receives that cookie when our browser later requests the page's CSS file.
+Later requests transmit cookies set by previous responses, so for example our guest book sets a cookie when the browser first requests the page and then receives that cookie when our browser later requests the page's CSS file.

 Now that our browser supports cookies and uses them for logins, we need to make sure cookie data is safe from malicious actors.
 After